There’s one global resource available to everyone at any time, all the time.

 Exploring your backyard is not only a fun activity, but it is also educational.
-There are a large number of fascinating living creatures that can be found outdoors and plants and greenery are filled with learning opportunities as well.
+Many fascinating living creatures can be found outdoors and plants and greenery are also filled with learning opportunities.

-All children love exploring nature, but there are some who may enjoy this exploration more than others.
+All children love exploring nature, but some may enjoy this exploration more than others.
 Those children are likely to be toddlers or elementary school-aged children.
 Since young children may need your assistance, you will want to pick backyard activities that you will also enjoy.

 Backyard Science | Science Fun Disguised as Adventure!

 One of the many ways that you can incorporate science into your backyard is by studying the plants that can be found in your yard.
-While all backyards are likely to have a number of different plants or flowers, yours may have more.
-For the best type of environment, you are encouraged to explore areas of your yard that have yet to be mowed.
+While all backyards are likely to have several different plants or flowers, yours may have more.
+For the best environment, you are encouraged to explore areas of your yard that have yet to be mowed.

-Your backyard is also likely full of a number of different insects.
+Your backyard is also likely full of several different insects.
 Like plants and flowers, your child may enjoy examining these bugs.
-It is not only fun to see what bugs live in your backyard, but it is also exciting to learn about how they survive.
+It is fun to see what bugs live in your backyard and exciting to learn about how they survive.
 There is also a good chance that your children may leave your yard with a new pet.

 Even puddles are filled with potential learning opportunities.

-In addition to the living things that can be found in your backyard, you and your child may also want to examine the weather and the impact it has on the yard and everything inside of it.
+In addition to the living things that can be found in your backyard, you and your child may also want to examine the weather and its impact on the yard and everything inside.

 Backyard conditions change as the weather changes.
 By examining your backyard after a rainy day, your child may find that many of the plants, flowers, and bugs have either changed or retreated to safer grounds.
 Examining the effect the weather has on the things in your backyard is not only fun but educational as well.